Oregon Pacific Railroad (1997): History

 Also in 1993, the Oregon Pacific leased the Southern Pacific's Molalla Branch connecting Canby with Molalla.
 This approximately 10 mi route serves several shippers within Canby as well as in the small community of Liberal.
 However, several miles of track from Liberal into Molalla were abandoned after the loss of all shippers in the town.
 This operation was originally known as the Molalla Western Railway.

-In 1996, both railroads were officially merged into the Oregon Pacific Railroad with the East Portland Traction Company becoming the East Portland Division and the Molalla Western Railway becoming the Molalla Branch Division.
+In 1997, both railroads were officially merged into the Oregon Pacific Railroad with the East Portland Traction Company becoming the East Portland Division and the Molalla Western Railway becoming the Molalla Branch Division.

 As of 2012, the Oregon Pacific continues to operate its two railroads to provide freight service to its shippers.
 It also allows organizations or private individuals to charter a train, has operated trains featured in at least one movie and several television shows, and operates the popular Christmas time Holiday Express trains.

+In December 2024, it was announced the Oregon Pacific Railroad East Portland Division, the 5-mile line between Portland and Milwaukie along the Willamette River, would be acquired by October 2026 by the Oregon Rail Heritage Foundation with the goal of continuing and enhancing excursion operations.